ray-project/ray/doc/source/rllib/rllib-algorithms.rst

 trade-off between exploration and exploitation.

-Contextual bandit algorithms typically consist of an action-value model (Q model) and an exploration strategy (epsilon-greedy, UCB, Thompson Sampling etc.)
+Contextual bandit algorithms typically consist of an action-value model (Q model) and an exploration strategy (epsilon-greedy, LinUCB, Thompson Sampling etc.)

 RLlib supports the following online contextual bandit algorithms, named after the exploration strategies that they employ: